Essential Tips for Thriving in Sustainable Gardening

 Overdoing It at the Start

-Starting with a massive garden often leads to burnout.
+Starting with a massive garden often leads to burnout, even with enthusiasm.
 Begin with a small, manageable space and expand as you gain experience and systems.

 Ignoring Your Soil